 The 1970’s witnessed a massive change in the landscape of horror cinema.
 This was horror for a post-Vietnam world.
 The atomic age horrors were gone.
 Ancient ruined castles and Gothic chillers simply didn’t scare people anymore.
 People were afraid of the real world; the modern world.
-They were afraid of people and of themselves in a way they never had been before.
+They were afraid of people and of themselves in a way they had never been before.
 Many of these changes came in the horror movies of 1974 where a few films seemed to mark the beginning of that movement.
-Some of the movies that were made at this time helped define the genre for the next forty years.
+Some of the movies that were made at this time helped define the genre for the next forty-five years.
 Here are some of the best examples.

 Dealing with fears of unwanted pregnancy, not being certain of a baby’s condition while it is in the womb and of course abortion, It’s Alive is a topical and campy monster movie.
 It’s directed by Larry Cohen, who would make a career out of that kind of film, going on to direct movies like The Stuff and Q: The Winged Serpent as well as two sequels to It’s Alive.
 While the concept of a newborn baby that turns out to be a rabid monster might be inherently cheesy, it’s nonetheless scary.
 Two things that really help this one along are legendary composer Bernard Hermann (best known for his incredible score for Psycho) and the effects work of Rick Baker (who would later win the first makeup Oscar for An American Werewolf in London).
 It’s Alive feels very much like an ’80’s movie.
 In many ways it was a precursor to the tongue-in-cheek, FX-driven horror films that would follow in the next decade.